jelub2/application/readme.md

 The values are pushed to array.
 In this array the values of the API and the values of the sensor are placed.

-The Weather API docs can be found [here](https://openweathermap.org/current)
+The Weather API documentation can be found [here](https://openweathermap.org/current)